-The 2018 Nucleus Research Inventory Optimization (IO) Value Matrix Report has just been released, and analyst Seth Lippincott identifies the latest technology trends, top inventory optimization solution providers, and the strengths and weaknesses of each vendor.
+The 2018 Nucleus Research Inventory Optimization (IO) Value Matrix Report has just been released, and analyst Seth Lippincott identifies the latest technology trends, ranks top inventory optimization solution providers, and describes the strengths and weaknesses of each vendor.

 Nucleus positioned 17 vendors in its Value Matrix by analyzing end-user experiences relating to software usability and functionality.
 The matrix is divided into quadrants: Leaders, Experts, Facilitators, and Core Providers.
 The companies analyzed, in alphabetical order, are: 4R Systems, Blue Ridge, E2open, GAINSystems, Infor, JDA Software, Kinaxis, Llamasoft, Logility, Manhattan Associates, One Network, Oracle, SAP, Slimstock, Smart Software, ToolsGroup, and Vanguard.